bgealy/RiseAndShine/README.md

-# upon running program a webpage appears with multiple tabs
+# Upon running program, a webpage appears with multiple tabs.